Contrast

 Oscura: Lost Light

 Oscura: Lost Light is a nice, solid platformer with eye-catching visuals and challenging gameplay.
-The level designs in particular are very good and the puzzles never become tedious.
-The abundance of checkpoints and unlimited lives at your disposal also cuts down on the frustration.
-Overall Oscura is a great game for fans of the genre, but doesn’t have anything unique to really draw players who would not normally try out platformers.
+The level designs, in particular, are very good, and the puzzles never become tedious.
+The abundance of checkpoints and unlimited lives also cuts down on frustration.
+Overall, Oscura is a great game for fans of the genre, but it doesn’t have anything unique to really draw players who would not normally try out platformers.

-Gameplay: Entertaining and challenging without becoming frustrating or tedious.
+Gameplay: The game is entertaining and challenging without becoming frustrating or tedious.

-Graphics: The silhouette visual style might not be a fresh as it used to be, but still looks good in Oscura.
+Graphics: The silhouette visual style might not be as fresh as it used to be, but it still looks good in Oscura.

 Sound: The background music remains firmly in the background without really standing out